 Fig. 2a shows the $T$-dependence of $I_c$ for three different $V_g$'s in sample 1.
 Starting from $T_c$, $I_c$ increases with decreasing $T$.
 Notably, we observe an anomaly in $I_c$ vs. $T$ at an upturn temperature ($T_{*}\sim$ 0.36 K marked for the $V_g$ = 45 V dataset with $T_c \sim$ 2.2 K as an example), below which $I_c$ increases sharply and eventually reaches its largest value $I_c^{max}$ at the lowest accessible temperature ($T\sim20$ mK).
 The normalized critical current $I_c/I_c^{max}$ vs. the normalized temperature $T/T_c$ for this sample is depicted in Fig. 2b.
 Interestingly, $T_{*}$ is always $\sim0.2T_c$ for this sample regardless of the applied $V_g$.
 Fig. 2c plots $I_c/I_c^{max}$ vs. $T/T_c$ for five different samples, with each sample measured at a few $V_g$'s.
 We observe that $T_{*}/T_c$ remains $\sim0.2$ for all our TINR-based JJ's, regardless of their $T_c$ and $V_g$ (see Table S1 in the SI \cite{SIPRL2017}).
 Noteworthy, we observe an exponential enhancement of $I_c$ with decreasing $T$ for $T<T_*$ as highlighted by the solid red lines in Fig. 2b and c.

 The anomalous temperature dependence of $I_c$ observed in our samples is radically different from that of conventional JJ's.
-In conventional \textit{short} junctions, depending on the junction transparency, $I_c$ is expected to saturate at low temperatures without exhibiting any exponential behavior \cite{Likharev1979,Golubov2004}.
-In contrast, for \textit{long} junctions, it has been demonstrated that $I_c$ increases exponentially with decreasing temperature \cite{Dubos2001,Golubov2004,Angers2008,Ke2016,Borzenets2016}.
+While the $T$-dependence of our $I_c$ for $T_*<T<T_c$ maybe described by the behavior of a TI-based \textit{short} junction (e.g., solid blue line in Fig. 2b, as discussed more in our model presented below), $I_c$ of such short junctions is \textit{not} expected to exhibit any exponential behavior before it saturates at low temperatures \cite{Olund2012,Tkachov2013}.
+On the other hand, for \textit{long} junctions it has been demonstrated that $I_c$ increases exponentially with decreasing temperature \cite{Dubos2001,Golubov2004,Angers2008,Ke2016,Borzenets2016} before its eventual saturation at the low temperature limit.
 Therefore, the increase in $I_c$ vs. decreasing $T$ for $T_*<T<T_c$ followed by an exponential enhancement of $I_c$ for $T<T_*$ as observed in Fig. 2b suggests that $I_c$ in our samples may be dominated by a short junction behavior for $T>T_*$ and a long junction behavior for $T<T_*$.